Chabad house

-A Chabad house is a centre for disseminating traditional Judaism by the Chabad movement.
-Chabad houses are run by a Chabad Shaliach (emissary), and Shalucha (fem. for emissary) and their family.
+A Chabad house is a center for disseminating Hasidic Judaism by the Chabad movement.
+Chabad houses are run by a Chabad shaliach (emissary) and shalucha (fem. for "emissary"); the two are often married.
 They are located in cities and on or near college campuses.

 History

-Rabbi Menachem Mendel Schneerson (the Rebbe) sent Rabbi Shlomo Cunin to Los Angeles in 1965 by to lay the groundwork for Chabad's West Coast activities.
-The first Chabad house for university students was opened in March 1969 at the University of California, Los Angeles by Rabbi Cunin.
-A key to the Chabad house was given to the Rebbe and he asked if that meant that the new house was his home.
-He was told yes and he then replied, "My hand will be on the door of this house to keep it open twenty-four hours a day for young and old, men and women alike."
+Menachem Mendel Schneerson (the Chabad rebbe) sent Rabbi Shlomo Cunin to Los Angeles in 1965 to lay the groundwork for Chabad's West Coast activities.
+The first Chabad house for university students was opened in March 1969 at the University of California, Los Angeles by Cunin.